oracle/terraform-provider-oci/website/docs/d/file_storage_file_systems.html.markdown

 * `display_name` - A user-friendly name.
 It does not have to be unique, and it is changeable.
 Avoid entering confidential information.
 Example: `My file system`
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the file system.
+* `kms_key_id` - The OCID of KMS key used to encrypt the encryption keys associated with this file system.
 * `metered_bytes` - The number of bytes consumed by the file system, including any snapshots.
 This number reflects the metered size of the file system and is updated asynchronously with respect to updates to the file system.
 * `state` - The current state of the file system.
 * `time_created` - The date and time the file system was created, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.
 Example: `2016-08-25T21:10:29.600Z`